J-81/GeneLab_Data_Processing-1/RNAseq/Pipeline_GL-DPPD-7101_Versions/GL-DPPD-7101-E.md

 - `--twopassMode` – specifies 2-pass mapping mode; the `Basic` option instructs STAR to perform the 1st pass mapping, then automatically extract junctions, insert them into the genome index, and re-map all reads in the 2nd mapping pass
 - `--limitBAMsortRAM` - maximum RAM available (in bytes) to sort the bam files, the example above indicates 65GB
 - `--genomeDir` - specifies the path to the directory where the STAR reference is stored
-- `--outSAMunmapped` - specifies output of unmapped reads in the sam format; the `Within` option instructs STAR to output the unmapped reads within the main sam file
+- `--outSAMunmapped` - specifies ouput of unmapped reads in the sam format; the `Within` option instructs STAR to output the unmapped reads within the main sam file
 - `--outFilterType` - specifies the type of filtering; the `BySJout` option instructs STAR to keep only those reads that contain junctions that passed filtering in the SJ.out.tab output file
 - `--outSAMattributes` - list of desired sam attributes in the order desired for the output sam file; sam attribute descriptions can be found [here](https://samtools.github.io/hts-specs/SAMtags.pdf)
 - `--outFilterMultimapNmax` – specifies the maximum number of loci the read is allowed to map to; all alignments will be output only if the read maps to no more loci than this value